BlueQuartzSoftware/MetaForge/docs/parsers.md

 ==============

 MetaForge supports the addition of new parsers at runtime, the bundled parsers reuse the same mechanism.
-The `parsers` subdirectory contains the bundled parsers using the naming convention of `format_parser.py`, e.g. `h5_parser.py`.
+The `parsers` subdirectory contains the default bundled parsers using the naming convention of `format_parser.py`, e.g. `h5_parser.py`.
-The file `parsers.yaml` contains a list of the parsers in the same directory as the YAML file to load.
-More directories can be added to the search path from the `File->Preferences` menu.
+More parsers can be added from the `File->Preferences` menu.

 At a high level you should realize that the parsers using the typing extensions for Python.
 This means that the expected types are declared for input and